fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 ## Assessing the assumptions of simple linear regression
 Simple linear regression has six assumptions.
-We will discuss these below and explore an application of each through a challenge.
+We will discuss these below and explore how to check that they are not violated through a series of challenges with applied examples.

 ### 1. Validity
 The validity assumption states that the model is appropriate for the research question.
 This may sound obvious, but it is easy to come to unreliable conclusions because of inappropriate model choice.
 Validity is assessed in three ways:

 A) Does the outcome variable reflect the *phenomenon of interest*?
 For example, it would not be appropriate to take our `Pulse` vs `PhysActive` model as representative of the effect of physical activity on general health.
 B) Does the model include *all relevant explanatory variables*?
 For example, we might decide that our model of `TotChol` vs `BMI` requires inclusion of the `SmokeNow` variable.
 While not discussed in this lesson, inclusion of more than one explanatory variable is covered in the [multiple linear regression for public health](https://carpentries-incubator.github.io/multiple-linear-regression-public-health/) lesson.
 C) Does the model generalise to our *case of interest*?
-For example, it would not be appropriate to model the effect of a *change* in physical activity on pulse using out `Pulse` vs `PhysActive` model.
-Neither would it be appropriate to use the model, which was constructed using people of all ages, if we were specifically interested the effect of physical activity on pulse in those aged 70+.
-In both examples, we would need a model constructed on different data to answer the research question.
+For example, it would not be appropriate to model the effect of a *change* in physical activity on pulse using our `Pulse` vs `PhysActive` model.
+Neither would it be appropriate to use the model, which was constructed using people of all ages, if we were specifically interested in the effect of physical activity on pulse rate in those aged 70+.
+In both examples, we would need a model constructed using different data to answer the research question.

 >## Exercise
 > You are asked to model the effect of age on general health of South-Americans.